Libano80/MetroTrainController/README.md

 using Keil 'MCBSTM32' Evaluation Board.
 Compliant to Cortex Microcontroller Software Interface Standard (CMSIS V2.0).

+The details concerning the specification, design and testing phases can be found in the 'Report Project.pdf' file.

 Example functionality:
  - Clock Settings:
    - XTAL    =            8.00 MHz
    - SYSCLK  =           72.00 MHz

 The program is available in different targets:

   STM32F103 Simulator:  configured for software Simulator